dogweather/forkful/content/en/lua/dates-and-times/getting-the-current-date.md

   \ of applications, including logging, timestamping events, or scheduling tasks.\u2026"
 lastmod: '2024-03-13T22:45:00.214961-06:00'
 model: gpt-4-0125-preview
-summary: "Retrieving the current date in programming is a crucial task for a multitude\
-  \ of applications, including logging, timestamping events, or scheduling tasks.\u2026"
+summary: Retrieving the current date in programming is a crucial task for a multitude of applications, including logging, timestamping events, or scheduling tasks.
 title: Getting the current date
 weight: 29
 ---